English

 Figure 4: VLAN Tagging—IEEE 802.1Q

 ISL (Inter-Switch Link): ISL is a protocol similar to IEEE 802.1Q.
 And it is Cisco proprietary protocol for the interconnection of multiple switches and maintains VLAN information as traffic goes between switches.
 ISL supports up to 1000 VLANs.
-In ISL, an additional header is added before the frame passing through the trunk link.
+In ISL, an additional header is added before the frame passes through the trunk link.
 At the receiving side, the header is removed and the frame is sent to the assigned VLAN.

 Figure 5: ISL (Inter-Switch Link)